 You guys!
 These are hands down the best meatballs I have EVER HAD!
 I’m serious.
 Juicy, flavorful, tender, and packed with tons of Italian flavor.

 The best part?
-They’re paleo, whole30, gluten free, grain free, dairy free, sugar free, and 100% clean eating.
+They’re keto, whole30, gluten free, grain free, dairy free, sugar free, and 100% clean eating.
 I tweaked my previous go-to meatball recipe, and made some adjustments to make these completely diet friendly.

 Rather than using a panade of bread crumbs and milk, I make a panade using almond flour and chicken stock.
 Works beautifully!
 I cannot even tell the difference.
 In fact, I like it even better.
 The almond flour adds even more protein to the meatballs, and the chicken stock adds a light flavor that doesn’t compete with the beef and pork.

 These meatballs also have 2 eggs, onions + garlic that have been sauteed until golden, italian seasonings, salt, pepper, and fresh chopped parsley.
 All simple, real ingredients.

 I mix it all together, and use a large cookie scoop to keep the meatballs because it keeps them uniform in size so they bake at the same rate.
 Plus, it’s much easier to scoop them out than doing it all by hand.